informatics-isi-edu/ermrest/api-doc/data/naming.md

 The binning operator determines which bucket the value in _column name_ belongs to, dividing the requested range from _minval_ (inclusive) to _maxval_ (exclusive) into _nbins_ equal-width intervals.
 The result is always a three-element JSON array `[` _bucket_ `,` _lower_ `,` _upper_ `]` describing the bucket.

 - _bucket_: The bin number which the value falls into.
    - `null`: The `null` bin captures all NULL values.
    - 0: The zero bin captures all values below the requested range.
    - 1: The first bin in the requested range.
    - _nbins_: The last bin in the requested range.
-	- _bins_ + 1: The final bin captures all values above the requested range.
+   - _nbins_ + 1: The final bin captures all values above the requested range.
 - _lower_: The lower bound (inclusive) of the bin, or `null`.
 - _upper_: The upper bound (exclusive) of the bin, or `null`.